ChaitLabUCL/HeadphoneCheck_Test/README.md

 ## How to cite us
 If you want to acknowledge use of this software when you publish your research, please cite us:
-Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
+Milne A, Bianco R, Poole K, Zhao S, Oxenham A, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
 Behavior Research Methods.

 ## Contact
 - If you have any problems with the stimuli or the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).